The Life and Lies of Albus Dumbledore

 Two twitches.
 Two drastically different choices.

 Snape, as Harry learns from the memories, takes on his irksome fly: Lily’s living son.
 He protects the boy, shields him, challenges him, berates him, trains him, even dies horribly to get him the memories needed for his task.
 It’s not what he wants to do.
 It’s what he chooses to do because it’s necessary.
-It is his penance, and ultimately his redemption.
+It is his penance, and arguably his redemption.

 But Riddle seeks to escape the irksome fly: his common humanity.
 He changes his name, destroys his identity, splits his soul, becomes something other than human, and finds destruction.